Loading

 Some young people may find the school or college environment distressing to be in if their needs are not being supported or understood, and react to this by avoiding the setting.
 This can apply to any young person who may not already have established or recognised needs.

-It is important to try to understand what is causing your child to feel anxious about school so that you can begin to support your child, along with their school and SENCO who can think about what their needs are and what support or adjustments they can offer.
+It is important to try to understand what is causing your child to feel anxious about school so that you can begin to support your child, along with their school and SENDCo who can think about what their needs are and what support or adjustments they can offer.
 This collaborative approach can help to form a supportive plan going forward.

 Signs That Your Child Might Be Anxious About School Or College